 In 2006, he was tapped to be the principal dancer in the video game adaptation of Warner Brother's 'Happy Feet'.
 In 2007 and 2008, Travis participated extensively as a Tap Dance consultant for Cirque du Soleil.
 He had the privilege of performing in Tandem Act Productions' 'Diary of a Tap Dancer' at the Apollo Theatre, and the touring show 'Wonderland: A Tap Tribute to Stevie Wonder', created by Ayodele Casel and Sarah Savelli.
 Knights was a featured Tap Dancer in the Opening Ceremonies to the 2010 Winter Olympic Games in Vancouver.
 In the same year he toured North America with the raucous and rowdy internationally acclaimed Australian Tap Dance show, Tap Dogs.

 From 2010 to 2013, Knights jumped into the dance company world as a principal dancer with Tapestry Dance Company in Austin, Texas under the artistic direction of Acia Gray.
 During his time there he was awarded the Austin Critic's Table Award for best dance artist in 2011 and 2013.
-In 2014, he embarked on a self-produced world tour, filming his web series entitled ’The Interviews' featuring celebrated pioneers in the tap dance world.
+In 2014, he embarked on a self-produced world tour, 'The Tap Love Tour' filming his web series entitled ’The Interviews' featuring celebrated pioneers in the tap dance world.
 In 2015, he debuted new works in Thomas Marek's show NOLA in Hamburg, Germany.

 In 2018, he worked once again with Cirque du Soleil in Davos, Switzerland for the World Economic Forum.
 Later that year, he acted as the Artistic Director for the 2018 Vancouver International Tap Dance Festival.
 In 2019 Knights finished a two year community development residency at the Tranzac Club in Toronto hosting the Jazz United Jam, a weekly jazz jam session aimed at connecting live musicians with dancers.
-He is the 2020 recipient of the Jaqueline Lemieux Prize for outstanding contribution to dance in Canada.
+He was the 2020 recipient of the Jaqueline Lemieux Prize for outstanding contribution to dance in Canada.